Speaker

 As with many things, a great pipeline operates seamlessly in the background, while a poorly designed one becomes a constant irritation.

-In this talk, I will try to answer these questions and more by bringing up a few antipatterns I have encountered during my work as a consultant, explaining why I consider them such and what you should do instead.
+In this talk, I will address these antipatterns and more I have encountered during my work as a consultant, explaining why I consider them such and what you should do instead.

-After listening to this talk, you will have a better understanding of what makes a pipeline great and concrete things you can do to improve it and shorten the feedback loop.
+After listening to this talk, you will better understand what makes a pipeline great and concrete things you can do to improve it and shorten the feedback loop.

 DevOpsHeroes 2023 Sessionize Event